Cables of thin knots and bordered Heegaard Floer homology

+We remind the reader that an alternate choice of multiplication maps for this computation may at first seem to provide different gradings, but one can verify that those grading representatives lie in the same coset as the ones provided above.

-In fact, we can construct a similar diagram to study any cable $K_{p,q}$.
-Given any relatively prime integers $p$ and $q$, with $p>1$, let $i$ be the integer $1\leq i< p$, $i = q \textrm{ mod } p$.
-Similar to the diagram in Figure \ref{fig:p1}, one can construct a genus $1$ bordered diagram for the $(p, i)$-cable as follows.
+\note We can construct a Heegaard diagram similar to the one in Figure \ref{fig:p1} to study any cable $K_{p,q}$.
+Given any relatively prime integers $p$ and $q$, with $p>1$, let $i$ be the unique integer $1\leq i< p$, $i = q \textrm{ mod } p$.
+One can construct a genus $1$ bordered diagram for the $(p, i)$-cable as follows.
 Theorem 3.5 of \cite{phil} provides an algorithm for constructing genus $1$ Heegaard diagrams for $(1,1)$ knots.
-In particular, the construction for the diagram of the $(p,-i)$ torus knot can be modified to provide a bordered diagram for the $(p, i)$-cable in the solid torus.
-We first find the Heegaard normal form of the attaching curve $\beta$.
-Then we draw two $\alpha$-circles through the basepoint $w$, one isotopic to the meridian of the torus, the other isotopic to the standard longitude (and hence to $\beta$), and remove a neighborhood of $w$.
-To be consistent with our conventions, we rename $z$ to $w$, and place a new basepoint $z$ in the top leftmost region of the diagram.
-Since the diagram has genus $1$, it is straightforward to compute the multiplication maps and compute $\cfa^-(p,i)$.
+In particular, the construction for the diagram of the torus knot $T_{p,i}$ can be modified to provide a bordered diagram for the $(p, i)$-cable in the solid torus.
+We first find the Heegaard normal form of the attaching curve $\beta$ (Figure 3.11 of \cite{phil} demonstrates this process for $T_{5,3}$) so that the corners of the fundamental domain for the flat torus coincide with the basepoint $w$.
+Then we draw two $\alpha$-circles through the basepoint $w$, one identified with the two vertical segments of the boundary of the domain, hence isotopic to the meridian of the torus, the other identified with the two horizontal segments of the boundary, hence isotopic to the standard longitude and to $\beta$, and remove a neighborhood of $w$.
+To be consistent with our conventions, we rename $z$ to $w$, and place a new basepoint $z$ in the bottom rightmost region of the diagram.
+Since the diagram has genus $1$, it is straightforward to compute the multiplication maps for $\cfa^-(p,i)$.
 By tensoring with $\cfdhat(K, (q-i)/p)$ as in Section \ref{tensor}, we can compute $\hfkhat(K_{p,q})$ and $\tau(K_{p,q})$.

-\section{\texorpdfstring{The tensor product $\cfahat \boxtimes \cfdhat$}{The tensor product of CFA and CFD}}
+\section{\texorpdfstring{The tensor product $\cfam \boxtimes \cfdhat$}{The tensor product of CFA and CFD}}

 We now compute the gradings of the tensor product in $(N, A')$ notation, and list the differentials.
 Then we find the shifting constant $c$.